I am a Person Centred Counsellor and work with adults and children in a non judgemental and non directive way.

 I aim to provide a safe environment in which to explore the issues which you feel are holding you back, working together to assist you in finding solutions to enable you to move forward in your life.

 I have experience of working with children and young people in a large youth organisation where I have worked with a variety of issues including abuse, anger, stress and anxiety.

-I currently work for a bereavement charity where we work therapeutically with children and families who have suffered a significant loss in their lives.
-We work with the whole family in their own home leading towards a therapeutic weekend attended by up to 10 families.
+I also work for a bereavement charity where we work therapeutically with children and families who have suffered a significant loss in their lives.
+We work with the whole family in their own home, or on Zoom,leading towards a therapeutic weekend attended by up to 10 families.
 The aim is to explore the issues surrounding the loss and enabling families to communicate with one another.
 We use many different tools to help us in our work such as puppets, storytelling, clay work and such like to help families remember the special person they have lost.

 Training, qualifications & experience

 Post Qualifying Diploma in Counselling Children and Adolescents (Iron Mill, Exeter)

 Diploma in the Theory and Practice of Counselling - Level 4 (Grimsby Institute)